 Vision is among the most complex and extraordinary of the senses, and is made possible by the muscles that control eye movement (Figure 1).
 These important muscles, known as the extra-ocular muscles, play an essential role in the visual process.
 Every movement your eyes make, whether looking up, down or side-to-side, is governed by the extra-ocular muscles.
 They work to direct the eyes in response to signals from the brain, moving the eyes so that they point in the same direction simultaneously.
 This allows a single image to form clearly in the brain during a process known as fusion.

-With Vertical Heterophoria (VH), the eyes have trouble staying aligned vertically.
-This condition tends toward creating double vision, which the brain won’t stand for.
-VH can present itself when the patient’s facial symmetry is slightly misaligned, resulting in one eye being physically higher than the other one (Figure 2).
-At other times, the eyes can be in perfect alignment but VH symptoms are due to muscle or nerve abnormalities.
 In certain cases, this condition can also be brought on by neurological disorders, stroke or head trauma.
-Usually, however, VH is a congenital condition present from birth, and it tends to run in families.
+Frequently, however, VH is a congenital condition present from birth, and it tends to run in families.
 In some instances, symptoms don’t start appearing until years down the road, due to the body’s efforts to adapt and counteract the effects of the condition.

 Additional VH Symptoms

 Along with the aforementioned symptoms, sufferers of VH can also experience the following: